ferd/erlang-history/README.markdown

 ### What Versions of Erlang/OTP does this work with? ###

 I've tested it with all *quarterly* versions from R13B04 up to 19.3.
 It worked fine for them.
-I plan on supporting all newer *quarterly* versions.
-ALL OF THEM.
+After that, the codebase from this repository was moved to the official OTP code base.

 To be noted is that since release 17.0, the OTP team may silently release intermediary versions of Erlang/OTP on github as patches.
 An example of this is
 Erlang 17.2, which was never announced, but is installable for people who need it.
 Those are *not* supported explicitly, but pull requests are welcome.